microsoft/restler-fuzzer/docs/user-guide/SettingsFile.md

 ### include_user_agent: bool (default True)
 Set to false to disable sending user agent with requests.

+### include_unique_sequence_id: bool (default True)
+When set, adds a header `x-restler-sequence-id` to each request sent.
+The header value is a unique GUID that identifies the current request sequence.

 ### user_agent: string (default None)
 Set to send a custom user agent with requests.
 When specified, overrides the default user agent sent when ```include_user_agent``` is enabled.